Print Zorbing Reading Comprehension with Fourth Grade Work

 Print Zorbing Reading Comprehension with Sixth Grade Work

 Print Zorbing Reading Comprehension

 ||bungee, elite, heated, highly-caffeinated, hydro-zorbing, momentous, zorb, zorbing, zorbonaut, zorbonauts, manufacturers, ranks, representative, surreal, opening, version

 ||Andrew Akers, New Zealand, New Zealanders, In November, Keith Kolver, Another New Zealander, Steve Camp, Guinness Book, World Records, Bubble Boy

 1 Many sports use balls of all shapes and sizes.
 Athletes try to become "one with the ball" so that they can catch it, roll it, or hit it well.
 But the strangest ball sport of all is without a doubt the amazing activity called zorbing.
 The bizarre sport of zorbing means that the athlete is more than "one with the ball"...in fact, he or she is inside of it!

-3 A zorb is about 10.5 feet in diameter.
+3 A zorb is about 10 feet in diameter.
 The zorb weighs almost 200 pounds without a person in it.
-The outer chamber has air in it and is connected to the inner chamber by a series of wires.
+The outer chamber has air in it and is connected to the inner chamber by a series of ropes.
 The inner chamber has an opening to the outside so that the zorbonaut can breathe fresh air all the time.
-The zorbonaut is strapped inside with a harness (and maybe with a good luck charm in his pocket).
-Then, he or she rolls and rolls and rolls down a grassy hill.
-The zorb can reach speeds over 25 mph.
+Some zorbs require the zorbonauts to be strapped into a harness.
+Others allow the zorbonauts to move freely inside the zorb.
+Once inside the zorb, he or she rolls and rolls and rolls.
+The cushion of air between the two chambers cushions the rider against bumps.
+Zorbs can reach speeds over 25 mph.
 The rider then joins the elite ranks of a group that does sound like it belongs in a sci-fi flick.
 He or she is then an official zorbonaut.